chyroshan066/biratcity-dental/README.md

 ### Custom Domain Setup

-The website is configured for the custom domain `basukidental.com`:
+The website is configured for the custom domain `biratcitydental.vercel.app`:

 1. DNS records are configured for the domain
 2. SSL certificates are automatically provisioned